-When it comes to building students’ subject/language skills and offering them a holistic approach to learning, educational institutions look for various tools to develop their thinking skills and encourage them to reflect on values, while building their self-confidence.
+When it comes to building students’ subject/language skills, an interactive workbook offers them a holistic approach to learning.
+Educational institutions look for various tools to develop thinking skills and encourage students to reflect on values while building their self-confidence.
 Apart from this, they also look for a platform that teachers can use to track students’ progress and ensure more effective learning.

 This is where an interactive workbook comes in!

 Unlike the traditional digital textbooks, these interactive workbooks allow for a more meaningful, well-rounded and entertaining learning experience for students.

 Whether you are teaching science, vocabulary or math, you can easily create workbooks that match the lessons for the day.

 Related Read: Is Online Education Better than Traditional Education?

 An interactive workbook is essentially an online version of a student practice book that contains tasks, additional skills and language tests with various interactive elements to help students practice what they have learnt in the classroom.
 Apart from being very handy, they also pack an equal amount of learning material and visual aids to help students enhance their ability to retain information.

 In today’s fast-paced learning environment, making the switch to interactive workbooks has rather become a necessity.

 These online practice workbooks allow you to save valuable time with automated marking and lets you track your students’ progress so that you can easily identify problem areas and assist them accordingly.
 Other than various interactive elements, they also contain the course videos and unit tests that allow you to control access.

 There are primarily three levels of practice activities that these practice workbooks have –